quicwg/base-drafts/draft-ietf-quic-tls.md

 discarded.

-An endpoint SHOULD retain old read keys for no more than three times the PTO afer having received a packet protected using the new keys.
+An endpoint SHOULD retain old read keys for no more than three times the PTO after having received a packet protected using the new keys.
 After this period, old read keys and their corresponding secrets SHOULD be discarded.